Chapter 24: One for All

 Despite their concerns, it was easy to meet up in the dungeons.
 However, Severus, looking as dark as the sky before rain, summoned the boys before lunch and strictly forbade them to leave first year dormitories without a chaperone while he was gone.

 "I will be back before dinner," he announced in a chilly tone.
 "And I would like to see you alive and preferably in one piece when I return.
 Do not leave the school and, for Merlin's sake, refrain from snooping around for half a day.
 I hope you possess at least some common sense.
-If anything happens," he frowned, "ask the baron to help.
+If anything happens," he frowned, "ask the Baron to help.
 He has greater power in the dungeons than in any other part of the castle.
 I hope he will be able to keep you out of harm's way."

-Harry and Draco promised their godfather to be sensible, to listen to the Baron de Combrai and assured him that they do not plan to get into any trouble today.
+Harry and Draco promised their godfather to be sensible, to listen to Baron de Combrai and assured him that they do not plan to get into any trouble today.

-"It is something to be thankful for," Severus grumbled and was off without even having lunch.
+"Something to be thankful for," Severus grumbled and was off without even having lunch.

 "What Dad will say, I wonder?"
 Harry whispered.

 "Nothing good, I bet," Draco answered.